wa6pzb/RuralPhone/worklog.md

 2026_0329 - MMBasic DTMF decoder connected to RP Pico with level shifters, and decoding all digits
 2026_0405 - Confirmed DTMF decode from one CB adapter to another

+new name BPhone - Bus or Bridged Telephone

 ## To Do

 - [x] Playing audio files on the picomite